 Citation data, provided by DPS, was assessed for hazardous collision (crash-related) and DUI citations (charges) compared to traffic fatalities to assess if there might be a correlation between citations given and fatalities.
-Figure 2 shows the number of citations given by DPS compared to traffic fatalities on the State Highway System per year, over which DPS has jurisdiction.
-DUI citations by DPS have generally increased over time while hazardous collision citations dropped significantly in 2020 and in 2022 were close to the historical average over the last ten years.
+Figure 2 shows the number of citations given by DPS compared to traffic fatalities per year on the State Highway System (over which DPS has jurisdiction).
+DUI citations by DPS have generally increased over time while hazardous collision citations dropped significantly in 2020 and were close to the historical 10-year average in 2022.
 It should be noted citations are also given out by local, county, federal, and Tribal officers on their respective roadways, so the DPS citation numbers shown do not reflect all citations given statewide.